-For exposures in the International Corporate Lending, the Bank deems these assets as very rarely secured by assets whose value is easily observable.
-Therefore, recoverable amounts are usually calculated by projecting expected cash flows using a discounted cash flow ("DCF") approach to determine the Enterprise Value ("EV") under multiple scenarios.
-The recoverable amount under each scenario is estimated as the EV, plus available cash, less exit fees, discounted using the estimated weighted average cost of capital ("WACC") at a borrower level.
+For exposures in the International Corporate Lending portfolio, the Bank deems these assets as very rarely secured by assets whose value is easily observable.
+Therefore, recoverable amounts are usually calculated by projecting expected cash flows using a DCF approach to determine the Enterprise Value ("EV") under multiple scenarios.
+The recoverable amount under each scenario is estimated as the EV, plus available cash, less exit fees, discounted using the estimated Weighted Average Cost of Capital ("WACC") at a borrower level.
 The latter is determined using multiple assumptions in respect of the cost of debt and cost of equity.
-The recoverable amount is then compared to the EAD in order to determine any expected shortfalls / credit losses.
+The recoverable amount is then compared to the Exposure at Default ("EAD") in order to determine any expected shortfalls / credit losses.